t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

 ### Greedy sampling

-In greedy sampling, we always select the most probable token.
-Here is a function that implements this.
+Greedy sampling always selects the most probable token.
+In a sense, it isn't really sampling at all.

 ```{code-cell}
 def sample_greedy(weights, idx):